JesusFranC/JesusCerdaProjectSubmission/Submissions/Project1/Documentation/Presentation.md

 ```
 ## Execution
-All of the different steps in this process are logged to the console as they execute, and I have additionally added various timers to measure performance
+All of the different steps in this process are logged to the console as they execute, and I have additionally added various timers to measure performance.
+I have chosen all dates from the start of 2000 to the start of 2026.
+The cites I choses are Pacifica, Monterey, and Long Beach CA.

 ## Problems I encountered
+I did not run into any data issues during the duration of this project.
 This iteration of the project mostly went smoothly, however the biggest issue came up while I was trying to scale.

 ### Database operations are expensive (computationally)
-My original reusable DAO did not have an execute many statement, so each insert was its own transaction.
+My original DAO did not have an `executemany` statement, so each insert was its own transaction.
 Although this worked fine for other projects with smaller datasets, it scaled horribly when I tried to insert the 20,000 rows I collected from the API.
 ```
 --- Summary Statistics ---
                     date     temp_max     temp_min  precipitation   wind_speed